2022 Xfinity 500: Television

 NBC Sports covered the race on the television side.
 Rick Allen, 1997 race winner Jeff Burton, Steve Letarte and 2014 race winner Dale Earnhardt Jr. called the race from the broadcast booth.
-He said it’s a video game move off of turn four.
 Dave Burns, Parker Kligerman, Marty Snider and Dillon Welch handled the pit road duties from pit lane.

 Radio

 MRN covered the radio call for the race, which was also simulcast on Sirius XM NASCAR Radio.
 Alex Hayden, Jeff Striegle and 7 time Martinsville winner Rusty Wallace had the call for MRN when the field raced down the front straightaway.
 Dave Moody covered the action for MRN when the field raced down the backstraightway into turn 3.
 Steve Post, Winston Kelley, Brienne Pedigo and Kim Coon covered the action for MRN from pit lane.